arnorb/residencynow/README.md

 ### Connecting to Google Sheets

-If your environment variables are set up correctly, you'll see a "Sækja gögn frá Google Sheets" (Fetch data from Google Sheets) button.
-Click it to load your data.
+If your environment variables are set up correctly, you'll see a "Sækja lista yfir byggingar" (Fetch list of buildings) button.
+Click it to load the available buildings (sheets) from your Google Spreadsheet.

+### Selecting a Building

+After fetching the list of buildings, you can select the building you want to view data for.
+Click on a building name to select it, then click "Sækja gögn fyrir valda byggingu" (Fetch data for selected building) to load the residents for that building.

 ### Generating PDFs

 1. Choose between "Íbúalisti" (Resident List) or "Póstkassamerki" (Mailbox Labels)
 2. Preview the PDF in the browser
-3. Click "Sækja Íbúalisti" or "Sækja Póstkassamerki" to download the PDF
+3. Click "Hlaða niður PDF" to download the PDF

 ## License